AudioBible/KJV/README.md

 # YouTube Search "[Flat Earth](https://www.youtube.com/results?search_query=flat+earth)" - [KJV](https://github.com/AudioBible/KJV) [AudioBible](https://github.com/AudioBible/AudioBible)

 ## What I know is that I don't know anything, so I keep looking for the truth/answers and realize how little I actually know, but the more I keep looking for the truth the more I know that I have a chance to be saved!

+## One thing if for sure, this has taught me how to put my ego to the side

 - [Flat Earth Anonymous Message for all Citizens of the World](https://www.youtube.com/watch?v=b6czH8EsOP0) [youtube]
 - [WORDS OF WISDOM FLAT EARTH](https://www.youtube.com/watch?v=IfdCPCsrxS4) [youtube]